tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step3_servers_object.md

 You can also incorporate variables into the server URL that can be populated at runtime by your server.
 Additionally, if different paths (endpoints) require different server URLs, you can add the `servers` object as a property in the [`path`](pubapis_openapi_step4_paths_object.html) object's operation object.
 The locally declared servers URL will override the global servers URL.

 See ["Overriding Servers"](https://swagger.io/docs/specification/api-host-and-base-path/) in the "API Server and Base URL" page for more details.

+## Appearance in Swagger UI

+Paste the `servers` object (the first code sample above showing just one `url`) into your Swagger Editor, adding to the code you already have there.
+Swagger UI will look as follows.

+{% include course_image.html filename="step3swaggeruiprogress" ext_print="png" ext_web="png" alt="Progress in Swagger UI with servers object" caption="Progress in Swagger UI with servers object" %}